Marine Science Program

 The shape of the ocean floor, rocks, sediments, fossils and minerals, coastal erosion, oil and gas deposits, seismic activity and plate tectonics.

-This physical science based curriculum, which includes a Mathematics minor, is ideal for those interested in the physical aspects of climate, well as the interaction of the ocean and the atmosphere.
+This physical science based curriculum, which includes a Mathematics minor, is ideal for those interested in the physical aspects of climate, as well as the interaction of the ocean and the atmosphere.
 The Meteorology curriculum follows the program guidelines established by the American Meteorological Society.

 Physical properties of seawater, light and sound in the ocean, tides and waves, how water and energy are circulated by currents, the interaction of the ocean and the atmosphere, and the ocean's effects on weather and climate.